Spring is here, spring is here

 Changeover is upon us, that magical interlude when daytime segues into night-tide and the sounds of daylight and darkness meet, mingle and separate as the one melts and the other flows.
 Twilight approaches, and there is a flurry of argument and scuffling as birds grab their last snacks and hassle and hustle each other as they retire to their roosts.
 But the night-tide hunters stir in silence, and tawnies, boobooks and powerful owls depart their shady day-time perches.

 And then it is frog time.
 The generator frog heralds the changeover from day to night.
 Next, the bleaters start up, followed by the ding dings, the bonk bonks, barkers, and bubble wraps, wark warks and wot wots, and the rubber duckies.
-And amongst them, little Peronii, the frog who drops down from the foliage of overhanging trees as the air cools.
+And amongt them, little Peronii, the frog who drops down from the foliage of overhanging trees as the air cools.
 The music of the night!
-We are waiting for the flying foxes to cross the evening sky for the silky oak nectar, and soon they will be slurping and chirpIng.
-And the mozzies have begun to butt up against the screens.
+We are waiting for the flying foxes to cross the evening sky for the silky oak nectar, and soon they will be slurping and chirping.
+The fireflies are bobbing like a wandering band of fairies through the forest that surrounds us; and the mozzies have begun to butt up against the screens.